freeCodeCamp/2018-jamstack-hackathon/apis.md

 Get a "contact us" form set up on your website!

+Set up a serverless function to respond to a webhook each time a user submits the form, then fetch the content and use it to do something coool....

 ### Docs
 Using formspree is as easy as the `API endpoint` instructions.
 Try playing around with formspree at https://testformspree.com.